The young women who wrote a letter in blood and sentenced their father to life in prison

 During the trial, the Bansal sisters told the court how they grew up seeing their father and his family often insult and assault their mother, Anu Bansal, for giving birth to only daughters.

-The court also heard that Anu was forced to undergo six abortions after illegal sex-identification tests showed she was carrying a girl.
+The court also heard that Anu was forced to undergo six abortions after illegal sex-identification tests showed she was pregnant with a girl.

 The sister said her life changed on the morning of June 14, 2016, when her father – reportedly supported by family members who deny the allegations against them – doused her mother with kerosene and set it on fire.